 The FMB has sample policies and other tools to support First Nations in bringing their FAL to life.
-These can be found at: sample policies and other tools and are shown in this Guide with the symbol:
+These can be found at: sample policies and other tools.

 Under the FAL and the FMB's standards, Council will need to create and put into use policies and procedures for the activities listed below.
 These are all described in more detail in this Quick Reference Guide.